brainbuz/Vote-Count/md/README.md

 If you like *Borda* or prefer a *Range Ballot*, my pick is for *STAR*.

 STAR is handcountable but requires a Range Ballot.
-Range methods like STAR have considerably less Later Harm effect than other Borda Methods.
+Range methods like STAR have less Later Harm effect than Borda Methods.

 *Redacting Condorcet Methods* are the **best** for a conventional Ranked Choice Ballot.
 If a Condorcet Winner does not create a Later Harm violation they will always be chosen.
 They can create a gauge of the later harm effect that then allows for the establishment of a Later Harm tolerance.
 The steps for *Condorcet Vs IRV* are easy to understand but the number of steps qualifies it as somewhat complex.
 Other methods in the family (not yet implemented) will be more complex.